 Murals, sculpture, memorials, functional or landscaped architectural elements, community art projects, digital media, performances, and festivals all add value.
 They provide opportunities for people to experience art—even for those have never set foot in a gallery, museum, or theater.
 These works enhance the built environment, create social connections, spark economic investment, build a distinctive sense of place, and support cultural tourism.

-The trout sculpture at the Roxbury Fish Culture Station is one example of a creative placemaking effort.
+The trout sculpture at the Roxbury Fish Culture Station, commissioned through the Vermont Art in State Buildings program, is one example of a creative placemaking effort.
+There are currently two open “calls to artists” for public art commissions through the Art in State Buildings program.